 I realized that the people and companies that were producing these conferences would have never treated their guests as cheaply as artists are treated.

-So I modeled what they are doing, and this is what my guests experience when they come to Art Biz Breakthrough.
+So I modeled what they are doing, and this is what my guests experience when they come to the workshops I host.

-If I ask you to embrace an abundance mindset, as I do, you need to be treated like you already have one – and that you deserve it.
+If I ask you to embrace an abundance mindset, as I do, you need to be treated like you already have on— and that you deserve it.